charlottegiseleweil/pdm_report/src/05_Tool.md

 In between communication and exploratory purposes, this tool aims to be first introduced by the analyst who has generated the results.
 Then, the audience such as stakeholders, once familiarized with the functioning of the tool, can further explore the dataset, referring to the onIine tool.
 It is not fully self-explanatory, but the interpretation is supported by multiple help buttons providing information on the data structure.
 More complex or simpler versions could be tailored to facilitate analyst exploration and un-guided stakeholder use, respectively.

 ### Use case
 The proposed tool takes the form of a dashboard, combining multiple linked plots (see \ref{sec:multiplelinked}) which allow to explore interactively the results.
 Design choices were made through an iterative process and are based on the knowledge of chapters \ref{sec:elements} and \ref{sec:UserGuide}.
-The design of the tool has been refined, specifically for the Upper Tana Waterfund use case, described in \ref{sec:tanacase}.
+The design of the tool has been refined, specifically for the Upper Tana Water Fund use case, described in \ref{sec:tanacase}.
 The goal here is to optimize which landscape and farmer extension interventions to undertake in the Upper Tana basin, in order to improve water quality, quantity, and farmer livelihoods in the region -- which also serves as an important water supply and power generation area for Nairobi.
 Possible interventions are road mitigation, agroforestry, riparian management, terracing, reforestation, grass strips.
 For the purposes of the tool demonstration, three ES objectives are considered:

 * Annual water yield (AWY) to be maximized, as it serves water supply and hydropower needs